The Amazing Race 34: Reception

-Critical response

 The Amazing Race 34 received mixed reviews.
 Andy Dehnart of reality blurred wrote that "it's been one of the most enjoyable seasons of The Amazing Race ever, in that the teams were just so fun to watch" and that that season "was a lot of fun overall: it had some weak legs and repetition, but also some exceptional challenges."
 Mark Blankenship of Primetimer wrote that "Season 34 of The Amazing Race is great not only because of what's in the competition, but also because of what isn't.
 For the first time, the producers have removed non-elimination legs, which has created some of the most nail-biting episodes in years."
 Mack Rawden of CinemaBlend wasn't positive towards the removal of non-elimination legs due to it removing tension in the episodes.
-Joshua Schonfeld of Screen Rant wrote that the COVID-19 protocols made the show easier compared to other seasons.
+Joshua Schonfeld of Screen Rant felt that the COVID-19 protocols made the show easier compared to other seasons.
 In 2024, Rhenn Taguiam of Game Rant ranked this season 23rd out of 36.